alongubkin/phonertc/README.md

            $(inherited) @executable_path/Frameworks
     5) Go to `Build Phases` and unfold `Link Binary With Libraries` `Add libicucore.dylib`
-  * if ionic doesn't build, build it with Xcode
+  * Actually, I have still problems in compiling it with Ionic.
+Anyway, it's enough to have it succesfully compiled in Xcode, so at the end it works.

 ### PhoneRTC